gaia-platform/GaiaPlatform/docs/repository-guidelines.md

 #### Part of Merging a Pull Request

 Once the merging conditions for the repository are met, the `Squash and Merge` button will be enabled and the branch that is under review will be merged.
-That merge action triggers the execution of the full workflow against the `master` branch with the new changes applied to it.
+That merge action triggers the execution of the full workflow against the `main` branch with the new changes applied to it.

 #### Looking at the GitHub Workflow in Action